GOODFEEL System Requirements

 step is to create a music file.
 The second step is to transcribe that music

 file with GOODFEEL.
-Sighted users generally use SharpEye and Lime to create
+Use SharpEye and Lime to create

 What is Lime?